-But in general it is preferable to replace a fuse-link with one of the same rating from the same manufacturer and this ensures that its characteristics are as similar as possible to those of the previous fuse-link that was used.
-The IEC Standard and the UL Standard ratings of fuse holders is also differ.
+But in general it is preferable to replace a fuse-link with one of the same ratings from the same manufacturer and this ensures that its characteristics are as similar as possible to those of the previous fuse-link that was used.
+The IEC Standard and the UL Standard ratings of fuse holders also differs.

 Time-Current Characteristics for Fuse: